tomrndom/fnEvent/src/pages/custom-pages/registration.md

 **Cancelation Policy**

-A request to cancel your ticket must be emailed to [registration@opencompute.org](mailto:registration@opencompute.org).
+A request to cancel your ticket must be emailed to <a href="mailto:registration@opencompute.org" target="_blank" style="color:#94C400">registration@opencompute.org</a>[](mailto:registration@opencompute.org).
 Requests received prior to August 30 will receive a full refund.
 No refunds will be given after August 30.

 <br><br>**How to Register:**